-Olympus E-M1 II versus Fujifilm X-T2
+Olympus E-M1 II vs Fujifilm X-T2

-The Olympus OM-D E-M1 Mark II and the Fujifilm X-T2 are two enthusiast cameras that were announced, respectively, in September 2016 and July 2016.
+The Olympus OM-D E-M1 Mark II and the Fujifilm X-T2 are two enthusiast cameras that were officially introduced, respectively, in September 2016 and July 2016.
 Both the E-M1 II and the X-T2 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M1 II) and an APS-C (X-T2) sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.
+The Olympus has a resolution of 20.2 megapixels, whereas the Fujifilm provides 24 MP.

 Body comparison: Olympus E-M1 II vs Fujifilm X-T2